leon4rd/test/README.md

-## How many bones are in the human hand?
-A handful of them.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian